Berkeley-CS61B/website-sp24/projects/proj3/index.md

 repo.
 Your final submission for 3B and 3C should not use any external libraries other than the ones provided in the skeleton.

+{: .warning}
-**IMPORTANT NOTE: Do NOT use static variables unless they have the final keyword!
-In 2018, many students ran into major debugging issues by trying to use static variables.
-Static non-final variables add a huge amount of complexity to a system.
-Additionally, do not call `System.exit()` in `getWorldFromInput` as this will cause the autograder to exit and fail.**
+> Do NOT use static variables unless they have the final keyword!
+In 2018, many students ran into major
+> debugging issues by trying to use static variables.
+Static non-final variables add a huge amount of complexity to a
+> system.
+Additionally, do not call `System.exit()` in `getWorldFromInput` as this will cause the autograder to exit
+> and fail.

 ## 3A: World Generation